 The people in Jesus’ hometown of Nazareth were also unhappy with Jesus.
 They had heard that he had done some miracles in other places, and they thought that they should have some special privileges from Jesus and see some especially exciting miracles.
 But Jesus told them that he wasn’t going to do miracles just to satisfy their curiosity or to give them a show.
 He reminded them of stories from the past, when Elijah and Elisha helped people who weren’t even part of Israel while the people of Israel didn’t receive any special miracles from God.
 He was reminding them that God’s love is for all people, and not just a few special people who came from the right town or the right group.

 Sometimes we might hear about how God gives special help or a blessing to someone else, and doesn’t seem to hear or answer our prayers in the same way.
 We sometimes might feel as if it isn’t fair.
 We might even start to compare ourselves to the other person and feel as if we deserve more from God than that person does.
 But the Lord doesn’t want us to treat prayer as if it is an order at a fast food restaurant, which should be filled quickly and exactly the way we want it.
 Instead, God wants us to come to him in prayer because he is our loving Heavenly Father, and to trust that he will help us in the best way and in the best time.
 He helps us to remember the most wonderful way he answered our needs, when he came to us in Jesus and died on the cross so that our sins could be forgiven.
 Because of Jesus, we have God’s love and help every day, and we can trust him to take care of us now and forever.

-Dear Heavenly Father, thank you for the love and forgiveness you give us in Jesus.
-Help us to share it with others even when they hurt us.
+Dear Heavenly Father, thank you for loving and forgiving us in Jesus.
+Help us to trust you to take care of us in the best way.
 In Jesus’ Name, Amen.